hakermannn/LCVR-Controller-Profiles/README.md

 Place these inside of a directory with whatever name you want to give this profile.
 Please use lowercase names and replace spaces with underscores (`_`).

+Next, add a README.md file to your profile that contains the list of keybinds.
+You can use the [README.md](default/README.md) from the `default` profile as a reference.

-Next, update this README.md file and add your profile to the list.
+After you have done that, update **this** README.md file and add your profile to the list.

 Once everything is ready, create a pull request, and if everything checks out, it will be merged.